moaiandin/stoplight.io/netlify/subpages/api-design-guide.md

 The OpenAPI spec is focused on describing REST APIs.
 However, it’s still possible to describe an API that violates the RESTful principles.
 This section is not meant to be exhaustive, but will instead help you avoid the most common infringements in REST API design.

-**Use HTTP verbs** to communicate action.
+**Use HTTP methods** to communicate action.
 While REST guidelines can be used outside of HTTP, they are so frequently used together that it’s safe to assume your API will operate over HTTP.
 This protocol, upon which the web is built, offers useful operations that should form the foundation of our APIs.

 - GET: read existing data
 - POST: create new data